NVIDIA/cutlass/media/docs/pythonDSL/cute_dsl_general/autotuning_gemm.rst

 The JIT path tunes each problem size on its first call.
 When you instead need a single configuration baked into an ahead-of-time (AOT) build, or you simply don't want to compile kernels too often when input shapes change frequently, you can use ``autotune_suite`` to find one that performs well across the shapes your application sees. ``autotune_suite`` allows you to grid-search the same space over a list of representative problem sizes.
-For each case it builds fresh inputs with ``make_arguments`` whose parameters , compiles and benchmarks every configuration (cycling through cold-L2 workspaces), and returns per-case timings plus a ranked list of recommended configurations.
+For each case it builds fresh inputs with ``make_arguments``, compiles and benchmarks every configuration (cycling through cold-L2 workspaces), and returns per-case timings plus a ranked list of recommended configurations.

 You may then pick a configuration that you think is best and compile it ahead of time for use with all shapes.